Wonderful99668/academic-site/content/authors/admin/_index.md

 education:
   courses:
-  - course: BE in Electronic & Computer Engineering
+  - course: BE in Electronic and Information Engineering
     institution: Huazhong University of Science & Technology
     year: 2016